umap-project/umap/docs/contributing.md

 ### Environnement setup

+Choose one of the following two config:

+#### Config global to your desktop

 Follow the procedure [Ubuntu from scratch](ubuntu.md)

 But instead using folders /etc/umap, you can create a ~/.umap folder.